bonifield/splunk_on_security_onion/example-queries/README.md

 # files with example Splunk queries
 # PURELY A LIST OF INTERESTING FIELDS, THIS IS NOT AN ANALYSIS GUIDE

+### TODO
-### TODO - paste those queries here, instead of inside individual files
+- paste those queries here, instead of inside individual files
+- map to Elastic Common Schema

 ### 06 July 2020
 - added all example queries to a dashboard that can be copied directly into Splunk for easier reference